TABLE OF CONTENTS

 Select Hardware Configuration

-2. This configuration provides 4 NVIDIA A100 GPUs with 80GB memory each, connected via PCIe, offering exceptional performance for running Llama 3.1-70B.
+- This configuration for Llama 3.1 70b GPU requirement, provides 4 NVIDIA A100 GPUs with 80GB memory each, connected via PCIe, offering exceptional performance for running Llama 3.1-70B.

-3. If you don't need this context length, you may consider using a 2xA100-80G-PCIe and then reducing the max model length by setting this command at the end of the Docker run command: --max_model_length 4096
+- If you don't need this context length, you may consider using a 2xA100-80G-PCIe and then reducing the max model length by setting this command at the end of the Docker run command:

 Choose the Operating System